Rehoboth (homeland)

 Allocation of land to Bantustans according to the Odendaal Plan.
-The homeland of Rehoboth is in the centre of the territory.
+The homeland of Rehoboth, labelled here as "Basters", is in the centre of the territory.

 Rehoboth (or Basterland) was a Bantustan in South West Africa (present-day Namibia) intended by the apartheid-era government to be a self-governing homeland for the Baster people in the area around the town of Rehoboth.

 The Bantustan existed until 29 July 1989, a few months prior to the Independence of Namibia.

 Governance

 The Rehoboth Self-government Act, 1976 established a Government of Rehoboth consisting of a Legislative Council with the ability to pass legislation known as "Acts" and a Kaptein's Council, led by an elected Kaptein.
 The office of Kaptein itself dates to the period of German colonial rule.
+The first election for Kaptein under the terms of the act was held on 3 October 1977 and won by Ben Africa.
+His opponent Johannes "Hans" Diergaardt challenged the outcome in court, leading to a new election on 31 October 1977.
+Diergaardt prevailed in this new election and became Kaptein in 1979.
+Although the Kaptein lost its powers with the dissolution of Rehoboth, he continued as Kaptein until his death in 1998.